The Saturdays (novel): Plot

 The four Melendy children live with their father, a widowed professor of economics, and Cuffy, their beloved housekeeper, in a brownstone in New York City.
 There's thirteen-year-old Mona, who has her heart set on becoming an actress; twelve-year-old mischievous Rush, who plays the piano; ten-year-old Miranda "Randy" who loves to dance and paint; and thoughtful Oliver, who is six.

-Tired of wasting Saturdays doing nothing but wishing for larger allowances, the four Melendys jump at Randy's idea to start the Independent Saturday Afternoon Adventure Club (I.S.A.A.C.).
+Tired of wasting Saturdays doing nothing but wishing for allowances, the four Melendys jump at Randy's idea to start the Independent Saturday Afternoon Adventure Club (I.S.A.A.C.).
 If they pool their resources and take turns spending the whole amount, they can each have at least one memorable Saturday afternoon of their own.
 Before long, I.S.A.A.C. is in operation and every Saturday is definitely one to remember.
 Each Melendy child is able to do exactly what he or she pleases, discovering new ideas along the way.
 Randy becomes friends with an old lady who was once kidnapped by gypsies, Rush brings home a stray dog, and Mona shocks her family by taking her first step toward adulthood.
 But when Oliver wants to be out on his own, too, the rest of the family has second thoughts.

 In an incident involving a coal gas leak, the Paul Muni film The Life of Emile Zola is referenced.